-As part of the TPS Regional program, TPS-Southern Region promotes the widespread, sustained and effective use of primary sources from the Library of Congress in K-12 classrooms by increasing access to the TPS program.
+As part of the TPS Regional program, TPS-Southern Region promotes the widespread, sustained and effective use of primary sources from the Library of Congress in a variety of educational settings by increasing access to the TPS program.
 School districts, universities, cultural institutions, library systems and other educational organizations may apply for grants of up to $25,000 to incorporate TPS materials and methods into their existing education and professional development programs for pre and in-service K-12 teachers, librarians, community members, and students.

 Beginning in 2025, the TPS Regional Program will also offer subgrants under the Lewis-Houghton Civics and Democracy Initiative, named in honor of late Congressmen John Lewis (D-GA) and Amo Houghton (R-NY).
 Lewis-Houghton Initiative subgrants will support projects incorporating music and creative arts-based primary sources and approaches to support student learning about civics, history, and democracy at the middle and high school level.
 Educational organizations across the country can apply for subgrants to incorporate music, visual art, theatre, poetry, and literature from the Library's digital collections, as well as arts-based approaches, into secondary civic and history education.